Ruadhaí Dervan

 My first name is pronounced "Rui" (the "dh" is silent, it's Irish).

 I research complex geometry, which is roughly the intersection of algebraic and differential geometry.
 I'm interested in both the analytic and algebro-geometric sides of complex geometry, and at the moment most of my work lies somewhere between the two.
-Topics I'm currently interested in include Kähler geometry, K-stability, moduli theory, non-Archimedean geometry and geometric analysis, amongst others.
+Topics I'm currently interested in include Kähler geometry, K-stability, geometric invariant theory and moduli theory, amongst others.

 Thomas' notes and Székelyhidi's book (see also similar notes) are excellent introductions to my area, and Donaldson has written a compelling (but more technical) survey.